MeirionHughes/template-lint/README.md

 * **Parser**
   * *returns errors for unclosed or ill-matched elements, as captured during parsing*

+##Usage

+For use with gulp, [there is a gulp plugin available](https://github.com/MeirionHughes/gulp-template-lint)

 ##Icon

 Icon courtesy of [The Noun Project](https://thenounproject.com/)